bixycler/UniinfoNotes/pages/Brainstorm.md

 				- touches ((667cfa42-ade7-4310-9a7b-6d14d01c16da)) = 2 view cones touching by apexes
 				- apex to base = body to world = eye/pointer/current-state to space
-			- The world of these projections is best illustrated as a [circle graph](https://en.wikipedia.org/wiki/Circle_graph), where the viewcones are clearly shown.
+			- The world of these projections is best illustrated as a [circle graph](https://en.wikipedia.org/wiki/Circle_graph), where the viewcones are clearly shown. collapsed:: true
 				- ![Ageev_5X_circle_graph.svg.png](../assets/Uniinfo/Unithread/Ageev_5X_circle_graph.svg.png)
+			- Each form is a miniature version of the whole world which is distorted
 	- Compress vs Release ~ positive vs negative feedback ~ exp vs linear collapsed:: true
 	  :LOGBOOK: